grundmanise/git-cheatsheet/README.md

 Useful for ignoring machine/IDE-specific stuff (.DS_Store for OS X, .idea/ for WebStorm, .vscode/ for VS Code, *.swp for vim and so on):

 `git config --global core.excludesfile ~/.gitignore`

+## Cleanup unnecessary files and optimize a local repository

+`git-gc`

+>Users are encouraged to run this task on a regular basis within each repository to maintain good disk space utilization and good operating performance